 The danta wood comes up with fine grain mostly interlocked with mahogany red heartwood and lighter sapwood.
 It’s a hard and strong wearing surface.
 It is mostly used for high-quality joinery, cabinetwork, benchtops, boat components, decking, and interior and exterior applications.

-13) Douglas fir Wood:
+13. Douglas fir Wood

 Douglas fir wood is grown in North America and the UK.
-It generally has the light reddish-brown color with softwood, used for construction, interior, and exterior joinery and in plywood.
+It generally has a light reddish-brown color with softwood, used for construction, interior, and exterior joinery and in plywood.
 It is very strong compared to weight.

 It is one of hardwood and grain similar to or even exceeding that of oak.
 It is found in a variety of colors and tones from cream to dark brown and its grain is equally diverse, ranging from straight to wavy.
 Characteristically, the elm comes up with incorporates knots and burrs.

-The Green heart is grown and found in Guyana.
+The Greenheart is grown and found in Guyana.
 It has color dense yellow or olive green to brown hardwood used for heavy construction such as bridges, marine, and freshwater construction.

 Iroko wood trees mostly grew in West Africa.
-It has color yellow-brown hardwood with a grain that’s irregular and interlocked.
+It has the color yellow-brown hardwood with a grain that’s irregular and interlocked.
 Iroko wood is mostly utilized for interior and exterior joinery and for construction work.
 A cheaper alternative to teak.